 In some instances, initial dialogue may lead to consortiums, alliances, or coalitions.
 While this approach can provide for a strong and coherent voice, there are associated risks.
-These include the premature establishment of partnerships before issues, opportunities, and appropriate stakeholder roles and responsibilities have been fully defined.
-When alliances with only like-minded groups are formed, the risk of generating negative reactions among other stakeholders can increase due to perceived "exclusivity."
+These include the establishment of premature partnerships before opportunities, appropriate stakeholder roles and responsibilities have been fully defined.
+When alliances with only like-minded groups are formed, the risk of generating negative among other stakeholders can increase reactions exclusivity.
 Effective information sharing, communication, and public education can help alleviate these risks.
-Development of a strategic plan for progressively bringing in other key stakeholders-primary, secondary, or opposition-will also be essential.
+Development of strategic plan for progressively bringing in other key stakeholders-primary, secondary, or opposition-is also essential.